 | Maintainability | High technical debt | Clean source code | Investment longevity |

 Shopify's Online Store 2.0 (OS 2.0) architecture introduced JSON templates, effectively making external builders obsolete for most customizations.
 Thanks to the "sections everywhere" logic, developers can create highly performant Liquid components that merchants can reuse with the same ease as drag-and-drop, but with the efficiency of native code.
-The smart use of Metafields and Metaobjects also allows for managing complex data without relying on third-party scripts that burden loading times.
+The clever use of Metafields and Metaobjects also allows for managing complex data without resorting to third-party scripts that burden loading.

 3. Case Study and Business Impact (ROI)

 Adopting Francesco Guiducci's consultancy transforms technical bottlenecks into quantifiable competitive advantages.
-Analysis of numerous migration cases from app-saturated architectures to native Liquid ecosystems reveals an ROI that often exceeds 300% within the first six months of implementation.
+The analysis of numerous migration cases from app-heavy architectures to native Liquid ecosystems reveals an ROI that often exceeds 300% within the first six months of implementation.

 Case Study Analysis: Kadam Haat